alfonsohdez08/umbrella/README.md

 *Note: projection means create an object of type A into another of type B (object transformation).*

-You have to ensure that your projector produces an object, thus you would have properties in hand.
+You have to ensure that your projector outputs an object no matter what, thus you would have properties in hand.
 There's an exception for this rule, and it's when your input type is already an object and your projector basically projects a member of the object without explicitily creating a new object - without using the `new` operator - .
 For instance:

 ````csharp
 (Order o) => o.Id